 La Sportiva Otaki Climbing Shoe Review

-I’ve been climbing in the La Sportiva Otaki shoes for about two months now after my previous La Sportiva Solution shoes finally wore out from two years of hard gym climbing (and a few outdoors trips).
+I’ve been climbing in the La Sportiva Otaki shoes for about a year now after my previous La Sportiva Solution shoes finally wore out from two years of hard gym climbing (and a few outdoors trips).
 I picked these up at REI back in July (it’s now early September) and have been only gym climbing in them so far.

 I split my time half and half between roped routes and bouldering these days, so I’ve had a chance to get a feel for them as an all-around shoe.